 Keep it Simple

 While you might think you need to purchase more expensive and fancy solvents and cleaners, many times sticking to the basics is the best ways to go.
-Warm soapy water and a soft bristled toothbrush will typically do the trick!
+Warm soapy water and a soft-bristled toothbrush will typically do the trick!

 You want to take into account what type of jewelry it is that you are cleaning.
-Diamonds and colored jewels will react differently to different chemicals.
+Expensive diamonds and colored jewels will react differently to different chemicals.
 A simple dish detergent normally will do no harm, but be sure to do your research to know if your specific piece of jewelry will react in any certain way to soaps.

 Take it Off Before Bed

 Though you might have done it in the past with your less expensive jewelry, you definitely want to make sure that you remove all of your jewelry before hopping in bed each night.
 Sleeping in jewelry could result in harm to you or the jewelry.
 You can easily bend a prong or break a chain without ever knowing it during the night.
 There have also been cases where earrings end up falling out of someone’s ears and poking into them as they toss and turn.
-Taking it off will ensure that you aren’t in any danger, and that it is safe and sound for you to put back on in the morning!
+Taking it off will ensure that you aren’t in any danger and that it is safe and sound for you to put back on in the morning!